 3 Manufacturing Specialties of the Mexican Labor Force

-Mexico is quickly becoming a leader in manufacturing as many industries choose to nearshore and expand their company into the country.
-Growing industry clusters throughout the country are providing Mexico's labor force with an opportunity to advance numerous skill sets that U.S. manufacturers can use to their advantage.
-From producing aircraft wings to assembling cable, the Mexican workforce is one of the most specialized in the world.
+Industry clusters throughout the country allow Mexico's labor force to develop skillsets that U.S. manufacturers can use to their advantage.
+Whether producing precision machined aerospace components or assembling cables, the Mexican workforce is one of the most specialized in the world.

 1. Metal Fabrication